jphong125/stellaapic/Writerside/topics/Bet.md

 ## Overview
-Using this method Lucky Monaco system will check the player balance on Casino Operator side to ensure they still have the funds to cover the bet. **Amount of the bet must be subtracted from player balance in Casino Operator system.**
+Using this method Lucky Monaco system will check the player balance on Casino Operator side to ensure they still have the funds to cover the bet.<br/> **Amount of the bet must be subtracted from player balance in Casino Operator system.**

 Important: The call is idempotent, i.e. sending bet again only creates one transaction.